My-Dead-Projects/Saphire/README.md

 Saphire
 =======

-A scripting language for micro-controllers, esp.
-Arduino.
+A high level programming language with syntax similar to that of Ruby, which compiles to C++.